-FINRA has jurisdiction over U.S.-based member firms and their financial professionals and employees.
-If you have a problem with an investment adviser, transfer agent, mutual fund or public company, you might want to file a complaint with the SEC or your state securities regulator.
+FINRA has jurisdiction over virtually all brokerage firms and their employees and associated persons.
+If you have a problem with an investment adviser, transfer agent, mutual fund or public company, you may want to file a complaint with the SEC or your state securities regulator.
 (See page 14 for contact information for the SEC and state securities regulators.)